News

 Overhead view of a vermicelli bowl with cucumbers, mint, pickles, fish sauce, egg roll, and thick chunks of pork belly with crispy skin.

-Crispy pork belly fans, take note: Việt Citron, a popular Vietnamese counter-service spot in Burlington, is expanding to Somerville, targeting a late fall opening.
-Chef and owner Tran Lee will be announcing the exact location soon, but for now, she’s excited to share that she loves the city’s “tight-knit and grassroots community” with diners who are “highly adventurous with their tastebuds,” not to mention enthusiastic about sustainability and supporting local businesses.
+Crispy pork belly fans, take note: Việt Citron, a popular Vietnamese counter-service spot in Burlington, is expanding to Somerville, targeting a late fall opening at Bow Market in Union Square.
+Chef and owner Tran Lee shares that she loves the city’s “tight-knit and grassroots community” with diners who are “highly adventurous with their tastebuds,” not to mention enthusiastic about sustainability and supporting local businesses.
 “We know we can introduce some very authentic flavors,” says Lee, “and the crowd will try it.”

 More: